exquisite-noise/exquisite-noise/README.md

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for a Code Fellows 401 class. (i.e. What's your problem domain?) -->
+Our daily lives are so bombarded with technology that our team wanted to create an application built off of games we played growing up.
+This is an interactive game where you create a topic and record a portion of a story.
+Once you're finished you will be provided with a link to send to your friends who can add to the story.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->